Hochschild dimensions of tilting objects: Generation time for tilting objects

 Consequently, if the anti-canonical divisor on a toric surface is not nef, we cannot have a strong exceptional collection of line bundles with generation time two.
 When the anti-canonical divisor is nef, Hille and Perling produce explicit strong cyclic exceptional collections.

-We will not check that each of the exceptional collections produced by Hille and Perling have generation time two; we leave this as an exercise to the interested reader.
+We will not check that each of the exceptional collections produced by Hille and Perling have generation time two; we leave this as an exercise to the reader.
 We are mainly interested in Conjecture \ref{conj:1} so we content ourselves with a slightly weaker statement:

 \begin{proposition} Conjecture \ref{conj:1} holds for smooth and proper toric surfaces with nef anti-canonical divisor. \end{proposition} \begin{proof} We discuss the Picard rank seven toric surface with nef anti-canonical divisor.
-All others are blow downs of this except two of the Picard rank six cases.
+All others are obtained from this case by blowing down exceptional divisors, except for two of the Picard rank six cases.
 The proof for these two cases follows along the same lines.
-The fan for the toric surface with Picard rank seven is:
+The fan for the toric surface with Picard rank seven is found in figure \ref{fig:1}.

 We view this fan as an iterated blow-up of $\P^2$ and have labeled the one dimensional cones accordingly.
 First, we blow up the three torus invariant points of $\P^2$, then we blow up a single point of each of the three exceptional divisors in a cyclic manner.
 Precisely, the point on the first exceptional curve corresponds to the tangent direction pointing toward the third, the point on the third exceptional curve corresponds to the tangent direction pointing toward the second, and the point on the second exceptional curve corresponds to the tangent direction pointing toward the first.
 Here, we have used $E_1,E_2,$ and $E_3$ to denote the pullbacks of the exceptional divisors of the first round of blow-ups and $E_4,E_5,$ and $E_6$ to denote the infinitesimal blow-ups.
 The exceptional collection we wish to consider is